 If you’re looking for a new career for any reason, then our list of expat-oriented career fairs is the one you’ll need to bookmark.
 And as you’ll note, the Netherlands is the most aggressive country in Europe when it comes to pursuing highly skilled internationals.

-So as to not overwhelm you or ourselves, we’ll only cover a few months at a time, starting from now through May.
-And if you happen to know of an expat-oriented career fair that we should know about, please contact either Cameron, Terry or Cheryl at email@example.com, firstname.lastname@example.org, or email@example.com.
+If you happen to know of an expat-oriented career fair that we should know about, please contact either Cameron, Terry or Cheryl at firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.

 You can also leave us a message on our Facebook page.